Skip to content

 After completing this module, you will be able to:

-• Configure Karpenter for intelligent, constraint-based node autoscaling that optimizes cost and bin-packing on EKS
+• Implement Karpenter for intelligent, constraint-based node autoscaling that optimizes cost and bin-packing on EKS 1.35+.

-• Implement EKS observability with CloudWatch Container Insights, AWS Distro for OpenTelemetry, and Prometheus
+• Design EKS observability pipelines with CloudWatch Container Insights, AWS Distro for OpenTelemetry, and Prometheus.

-• Deploy cost optimization strategies combining Spot instances, Savings Plans, and right-sizing for EKS workloads
+• Deploy cost optimization strategies combining Spot instances, Savings Plans, and right-sizing for Kubernetes workloads.

-In September 2023, a video streaming company running on EKS launched a new series that went viral.
-Their backend scaled from 200 pods to 1,800 pods in under 20 minutes.
-The Horizontal Pod Autoscaler did its job — it created the pods.
-But the Cluster Autoscaler did not keep up.
-It took 8 minutes to detect the need for new nodes, 3 minutes to provision them through the Auto Scaling Group, and another 2 minutes for the nodes to join the cluster and become Ready.
-By the time capacity caught up, users had experienced 13 minutes of degraded service: buffering, failed playback starts, and error pages.
-Their social media mentions during that window were overwhelmingly negative.
+In September 2023, a major video streaming company running on EKS launched a highly anticipated new series that rapidly went viral.
+Within twenty minutes, their backend encoding and delivery services scaled from 200 pods to 1,800 pods.
+The Horizontal Pod Autoscaler operated perfectly, emitting the necessary scaling events and generating the pods.
+However, the legacy Cluster Autoscaler fundamentally failed to keep pace.
+It took 8 minutes to iterate through pending pods, 3 minutes to evaluate and scale the underlying Auto Scaling Groups (ASGs), and another 2 minutes for the EC2 instances to bootstrap and join the cluster.

 Karpenter: Next-Generation Node Provisioning